GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

   end
 end
 ```

-We already have all backend structure, even though we must build the consumers at frontend.
+We already have all backend structure, besides we have to build the consumers at frontend.

 ### Consuming websockets
 Well, In Anycable [page][anycable-github] they mention: